daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 After creating a query, as we did in the previous section, we need to cause the query to be executed, that is, be sent to the graphnode server.

 #### Entity Methods
-We can subscribe to an observable without passing `{subscribe: true}` parameter (refer to the [subscribing to a query section](#entity-methods_2)) for sending a one-time query without subscribing to further updates from the server for result of the query.
+We can subscribe to an observable without passing `{subscribe: true}` parameter (introduced in the [subscribing to a query section](#entity-methods_2)) for sending a one-time query without subscribing to further updates from the server for result of the query.

     // Get all proposals' Id of the DAO without subscribing to server const proposalsObs = dao.proposals()

-    // send query and open subscription only to the cache proposalsObs.subscribe(() => {})
+    // send query and subscribe to the cache updates proposalsObs.subscribe(() => {})

     // Unsubscribe to cache once done
     proposalsObs.unsubscribe()

-**Note**: Even though we are not subscribing to updates from the server, the observable still subscribes to the Apollo cache changes.
-The cache could change as a result of some other query and is discussed in detail in the [following section](#subscribe-to-apollo-cache-changes).
+**Note**: Refer to the [Subscribe to Apollo Cache changes](#subscribe-to-apollo-cache-changes) section to understand difference between cache and server update.

 #### Raw GraphQL queries
 You can submit raw GraphQL queries using the static method `arc.sendQuery`.
 Pass the query designed [above](#raw-graphql-queries) as the parameter to `sendQuery`.